younesslazo/transfer-assignment/how-to-use-git.md

 # How to use `git`
-1. Initialize a repository with `...`
+1. Initialize a repository with `git init`
-2. Stage your files with `...`
+2. Stage your files with `git add <file>`
-3. Whenever you made a substantial change, put it into the history with `...`
+3. Whenever you made a substantial change, put it into the history with `git commit -m "Commit message"`
-4. See your history with `...`
+4. See your history with `git log`
-5. Move around (history and branches!) with `...`
+5. Move around (history and branches!) with `git checkout <commit/branch>`
-6. Create new branches with `...`
+6. Create new branches with `git branch <branch-name>`
-7. To collaborate, first `...` others changes, then `...` yours
+7. To collaborate, first `git fetch` others changes, then `git merge` yours